 This section covers the "quick start" steps used to install and start the FlexNet Embedded local license server as a service on Windows or Linux.

 On a Linux platform, you install the license server as a systemd service, as described here.
-Alternatively, you can install the license server as a SysV service (see SysV Alternative for Installation on Linux).

 For help in using flexnetlsadmin commands, see About "flexnetlsadmin" Commands.

 Table -1 - Installing and Running the FlexNet Embedded Local License Server